Farama-Foundation/gym-docs/docs/source/content/wrappers.md

 as normal.

-The AutoResetWrapper is not applied by default when calling gym.make(), but can be applied by setting the optional autoreset argument to True:
+The AutoResetWrapper is not applied by default when calling `gym.make()`, but can be applied by setting the optional `autoreset` argument to `True`:

 ```python
     env = gym.make("CartPole-v1", autoreset=True)